guguji666666/GJS-MDC-Tips/Customize endpoint protection recoomendation/readme.md

 ![image](https://user-images.githubusercontent.com/96930989/219846173-d81f1441-60d0-4a00-b8e7-c40d0546caaa.png)
 ![image](https://user-images.githubusercontent.com/96930989/219846182-171016b0-5c67-4383-88ff-e79459447910.png)

-#### 5. Run the command in azure cloud shell to reduce the time of policy evaluation
+#### 5. Run the command in Azure cloud shell to reduce the time of policy evaluation
 ```powershell
 $job = Start-AzPolicyComplianceScan -AsJob
 $job
 ```

 #### 6. Wait for 24 hours and check the compliance state in new policies (keep VM on)

 Navigate to `Policy > Compliance`